This is the User Guide for the TellyMate. It covers all variants of the TellyMate.

 There have been four main variants of the TellyMate:

-TellyMate TTL Kit The TellyMate TTL Kit is supplied by Batsocks for home soldering.
+TellyMate TTL Kit no longer available.
+The TellyMate TTL Kit is supplied by Batsocks for home soldering.
 It has a yellow phono/rca socket for output and various 0.1" header pins for power and data.
 It was designed primarily for direct connection to 5v microcontrollers.
 With the appropriate headers soldered underneath the board, it can be plugged into an Arduino ( but it couldn't really be described as an 'Arduino Shield').
 It is capable of returning data back to the user.

 TellyMate Tiny TTL This is the smallest variant of the TellyMate circuit with a footprint of just 19mm x 21mm (without headers).
 It uses a very small 3.5mm jack socket to output the TV signal.
 Inputs are via the header pins.
 It was designed for direct connection to 5v microcontrollers.
 It introduces 4 Aux pins which can be controlled as input or output via control sequences.
 It is capable of returning data back to the user.